helios-earth/helios-sdk-python/docs/user/using_apis.rst

 Reusing a Session
 -----------------

-Creating a session instance allows you to use a single instance across all Core APIs.
+Creating a :meth:`Session <helios.core.session.Session>` instance allows
+you to use a single instance across all Core APIs.
+Refer to :ref:`helios_session_instances` for more information.

     .. code-block:: python